GabOnTrash/GabOnTrash/README.md

 - 👋 Hi, I’m @GabOnTrash
 - 👀 I’m interested in low level programming and games!
 - 🌱 I’m currently learning c++.
-- 📫 How to reach me: GabOnTrash on instagram.
+- 📫 How to reach me: _gabrielearmenise on instagram.
 - ⚡ Fun fact: Have a lot to learn about git, github, and build methods.